 Brownie baked Alaska combines fudgy homemade brownies with your favorite ice cream flavor, such as mint chocolate chip, and is topped with toasted marshmallow meringue for a truly memorable and impressive treat.

-Welcome to the June Baking Challenge!
 The start of summer can only mean 1 thing: ice cream!!!
-It was my goal to incorporate ice cream into one of the summer baking challenges, so baked Alaska was an easy choice.
 Along with many reader requests for the recipe, as well as my own desire to tackle this “difficult” retro dessert, I devoted some time in the kitchen to baked Alaska-ing.
 3,845 quarts of ice cream and 2 emergency trips to the grocery store later, let me present you with baked Alaska and baked Alaska cupcakes!

 Let’s get one thing straight, though…